Extravenger/extravenger.github.io/_posts/OSEP-Review/2025-02-10-osep-review.md

 # Final Thoughts

 Overall, this course is an incredible resource that can significantly elevate your penetration testing skills.
-If you're willing to dedicate the time and effort to both learning and practicing the material, it will undoubtedly take you to the next level in the field.
+If you're willing to dedicate the time and effort to both learning and practicing the material, it will undoubtedly take you to the next level in the field.<br>
 Bypassing Windows Defender is a valuable skill, but in most environments I've encountered, EDRs (Endpoint Detection and Response) present the real challenge.
 These defenses are far more complex and demand a higher level of expertise and skill to bypass effectively in today’s security landscape.
 I’m hopeful that, one day, OffSec will release a course focused on tackling these advanced defenses.

 I've made my course GitHub repository public to help other students, but I still encourage you to create your own tools: